A story from ProNatal Fitness Director of Education, Carolyn Appel.

 PFD is a core issue that — if not addressed — can lead to pain or other complications, and can certainly have a negative impact on one’s quality of life.

-In this post, we’ll help you understand PFD, learn how to spot it, then importantly, provide you some tips that can help you significantly improve your clients’ quality of life.
+In this post, we’ll help you understand PFD, learn how to spot it, then importantly, provide you with some tips that can help you significantly improve your clients’ quality of life.

 Your Pelvic Floor: Structure & Function

 The pelvic floor (PF) is comprised of three layers of muscles (14 muscles in total), which form a sling at the bottom of your core.
 A well-functioning PF supports the pelvic organs, controls continence, stabilizes the pelvis, aids in sexual response, and assists in guiding a baby out during delivery.

 Understanding Pelvic Floor Dysfunction